mollmikey/flight-club/README.md

 1. Complete the `getMyTickets` function.

-### 2. When I provide my 'dob' I should get a list of all of my tickets
+### 2. When I provide my 'dob' (date of birth) I should get a list of all of my tickets

 1. Complete the `getMyTicketsByDob` function.
 2. Note: The 'dob' being used is a 4 digit number representing the day and month